Designing for a coworking space is about function and fun. This article covers the key design elements for a winning flexible workspace.

 - Events for members.
 These events should be part of your coworking community building strategy, covered below.
 Their long-term benefit is lower member turnover rates.

 - Events for prospective members.
-These functions will showcase your community to organizations who might benefit from working in your shared office.
+These functions will showcase your community to organizations that might benefit from working in your shared office.

 - Events for the community.
 We all want to see our local community thrive.
 These events will help connect your space and your members with your local environs.